-Many people say that it would be impossible to establish an independent Polish state in 1918 without the sacrifice made during the Powstanie Styczniowe (January Uprising)of 1863.
-Józef Piłsudski, brought up by Powstańcy (insurgent) parents, used the Uprising’s tactics to fight for independence, also honouring the memory of those fallen and their comrades.
-On 22 January 1919, in a newly independent Poland, the Uprising’s veterans were granted full military rights and the right to military honours for their deeds.
+Many people say that it would be impossible to establish an independent Polish state in 1918 without the sacrifices made during the Powstanie Styczniowe (January Uprising)of 1863.
+Józef Piłsudski, like many brought up by Powstańcy (Insurgent) parents, used the Uprising’s tactics to fight for independence 50 years later.
+In the newly independent Poland, not forgetting the insurgents, he granted these veterans full military rights and the right to military honours for their deeds.

 Largest Uprising ever

-It was the longest and largest uprising in Polish history, covering the small Kingdom of Poland around Warsaw (dependent on Russia) and the eastern lands of Poland, also ruled by Russia.
-Breaking out in the dead of winter on 22 January 1863 it lasted at least until the late summer of 1864, with some members still hiding out until the spring of 1865.
+It was the longest and largest uprising in Polish history, covering the small Kingdom of Poland around Warsaw (dependent on Russia) and the eastern lands of Poland, ruled by Russia.
+Breaking out in the dead of winter on 22 January 1863, it lasted at least until the late summer of 1864, with some members still hiding out until the spring of 1865.
 It broke out in winter because the Russians imposed conscription upon young Polish men in the Kingdom of Warsaw.
-Men packed up their belongings and called for an Uprising instead, in the coldest month for fighting, and were blessed by their women as poignantly shown in Artur Grotgger’s painting.
+Men packed up their belongings and called for an Uprising instead.
+In the coldest month for fighting, the men were blessed by their women as poignantly shown in Artur Grotgger’s painting.

 Battle without weapons

-Although they were formed into typical military units they did indeed have an insufficient number of arms, including a few hunting rifles and shotguns.
-Many insurgents expected to acquire a weapon from the enemy or buy it abroad.
-Insurgents had to hide in the woods choosing guerrilla tactics as the only sensible option and often fought with only scythes and swords.
+Although formed into typical military units and had hunting rifles and shotguns, they had an insufficient number of arms.
+Many insurgents expected to acquire a weapon from the enemy or buy it from abroad.
+Choosing guerrilla tactics as the only sensible option, they hid in woods and often fought with only scythes and swords.
 They were also lacking in artillery, using cannonballs made from wooden logs embedded with iron.
 Fighters were totally outnumbered by the Russian Army; the fact there were some victories is credited to their sheer determination to overcome the enemy.

 Women and foreigners in the ranks